haojunsng/sh-vegapunk/README.md

 ## 🚀 Current Abilities

 ### ✅ Telegram Poll Dispatcher
-`strongRight` currently launches a **weekly poll every Sunday night** in a Telegram group to collect attendance availability for the upcoming week.
+`strong_right` launches a **weekly poll every Sunday night** in a Telegram group to collect running attendance availability for the upcoming week.

+`weapons_left` helps groups to split bills with ease. **Simply input who paid what, and it will automatically calculate how much everyone owes - and who needs to pay whom to settle up.** Perfect for shared meals.

 ---
 ## 🛠️ Architecture & Deployment Stack